What Lies Ahead: Marketing

 "What Lies Ahead" was heavily promoted in the months before its premiere.
-A four-minute trailer was released at the San Diego Comic-Con on July 22, 2011, and a one-minute preview was broadcast on July 27, 2011, during the season-4 premiere of Breaking Bad, in which Grimes kills two zombies with a rock.
+A four-minute trailer was released at San Diego Comic-Con on July 22, 2011, and a one-minute preview was broadcast on July 27, 2011, during the season-4 premiere of Breaking Bad, in which Grimes kills two zombies with a rock.
 A six-part internet series was broadcast on AMC on October 3, 2011.
 It showed the events before the zombie outbreak from the perspective of a woman named Hannah, who appeared in the first episode.
 On the same day, a screening of "What Lies Ahead" commenced at the Nokia Theatre in Los Angeles.
 After the premiere of the episode, a live after-show titled Talking Dead was broadcast, hosted by Chris Hardwick.

 This is one of the last episodes of The Walking Dead to feature Darabont as an executive producer and the showrunner.
 In July 2011 he stepped down as showrunner.
 Initial reports suggested that he was unable to adjust to the schedule of running a television series, but it was later confirmed that he was fired because of the show's reduced budget and his strained relationship with the executives of AMC.
 In addition to the main cast, Melissa McBride reprised her role as Carol Peletier, IronE Singleton reprised his role as T-Dog, and Madison Lintz reprised her role as Sophia Peletier.
 All three were promoted to the recurring cast, as was Norman Reedus.